Paul Rego's Book: Nursery Rhymes - Thames & Hudson

 Description

-The bold, distinctive style of Paula Rego's paintings has earned her not only a steadily growing critical reputation but also an incredibly large and enthusiastic following.
-Her heroines and fairy-tale ribbons seem deeply rooted in childhood, but the innocence of this art is darkened by themes of power, domination and rebellion, sexuality, and gender that run throughout her work.
+The bold, distinctive style of Paula Rego's paintings has earned her not only a constantly growing critical reputation but also an extremely large and enthusiastic following.
+Her heroines and fairy-tale ribbons seem deeply rooted in childhood, but the innocence of this art is darkened by themes of power, domination and rebellion, sexuality and gender that run through her work.

 Here, Rego turned to nursery rhymes as a source for her images.
-This genre complements her art perfectly; double-meaning rhymes are written from a child's perspective but open to interpretation by adults.
+This genre perfectly complements her art; double-meaning rhymes are written from a child's perspective but open to interpretation by adults.
 Twenty-six well-known nursery rhymes are accompanied by a series of etchings she created spontaneously, like a child, drawing directly on a plate without preparatory planning.
-Following the traditions of earlier artists such as Beatrix Potter, she fantastically treats fantasy by dressing animals in human clothes and using dreams of twisted scales.
+Following the traditions of earlier artists such as Beatrix Potter, she fantastically treats fantasy, dressing animals in human clothes and using dreams of twisted scales.
 These are wonderfully humorous and rich illustrations with a touch of the sinister, transforming classic nursery rhymes into colorful stories of madness and illusions, cruelty, convention, and sex.

-Today, still an independent, family-run publisher, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles printed.
-It publishes high-quality collectible books across all areas of visual creativity: arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children's books is also expanding.
+Today, still an independent, family-run publisher, Thames & Hudson is one of the world's leading publishers of illustrated books with over 2000 titles printed.
+It publishes high-quality collectible books across all areas of visual creativity: arts (fine arts, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+It is also expanding its list of children's books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where ideas for books are developed, ordered, produced, and sold to publishers operating in different markets and languages to create large editions and thus reduce unit production costs.
-Neurath's concept was the first of many innovations introduced to the publishing world through Thames & Hudson.
+Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and thus reduce unit production costs.
+Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

-Seeking to continue packaging collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house, with offices in London and New York, in the fall of 1949.
+Seeking to continue the packaging of collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in the autumn of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Of the ten titles published on the first list by Thames & Hudson in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, were the first and most successful.
+Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and achieved the greatest success.
 A testament to the brand’s strong conviction from the very beginning regarding the longevity of books, it remained in print until 1971.
-In the first year of publication, *Beyond My Later Years* by Albert Einstein, an early indicator of the program’s scope also appeared.
-As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, then the epicenter of book publishing in London.
-The manufactory remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.In 1958, Thames and Hudson launched one of the most renowned series, *World of Art*, which became the foundation of a highly diverse list.
-Characterized by pocket-sized format and black spines, the series expanded in just seven years to include 49 titles.
-Nearly 60 years later, the series featured over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.
+In the first year of publication, *Beyond My Later Years* by Albert Einstein, an early indicator of the program’s extensive scope also appeared.
+As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
+The manufactory remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
+Characterized by pocket-sized formats and black spines, the series expanded in just seven years to include 49 titles.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.

-2016 marked an extraordinary new chapter for the company, announcing a publishing partnership with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.
+2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s leading museums: the British Museum and the Victoria and Albert Museum.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
 Its catalog includes thousands of original titles, many of which are prestigious collectible books.